-The cardiac ultrasound exam table exceeds all the industry standards as defined above.
-Observations are discussed below.
+The multispecialty exam table exceeds all the industry standards as defined above.
+In addition, the table met the advanced standards that have been added.
+A number of additional observations are discussed below.

 Overall appearance/design:

 This table has a very sleek and uncluttered appearance.
 One feature that is impressive is the dual tower design, which ensures stability of the table and flexibility in its range of adjustability.
 The mattress extends to the edge of the table top frame and does not taper down to the frame.
 This feature allows the user to position patients on the edge of the table and allows room for arm support cushions for the sonographer.